 - Sent individual department sheets to all institutions included in the DRAFT data collection document their data sheets to ensure accuracy and transparency: Departments are then given the opportunity to submit additional grants for review.

 - Created a PivotTable in excel to add up the total grants of all medical schools and research hospitals, and then listed them in ALPHABETICAL order with the overall total at the bottom.

 - Created a breakdown of all data in four categories and published data into excel format.

 - Sent “early release” to all Academy member departments: As a member of the Academy, these departments received access to the final data a week before it was published publicly.
 If you are interested in hearing more about Academy membership you can email Emily Townley, [email protected]

-- Posted the ranking on the Academy website and disseminate to all departments included in the FY19 ranking.
+- Posted the data on the Academy website and disseminate to all departments included in the FY19 Data Collection Project.